 Typically, there are three optimal periods to collect customer feedback:

-- Post-purchase evaluation – is feedback from an individual customer at the time a product or service is delivered (or shortly afterwards).
+- Post-purchase evaluation – is feedback from an individual customer at the time a product or service is delivered (or shortly afterward).
 This type of satisfaction evaluation is often part of a CRM (Customer Relationship Management) system and its goal is to cement a long-term relationship with that customer.
 These kinds of surveys are best delivered within 24 hours of the engagement.

 - Periodic satisfaction surveys – provide period-specific feedback from different customer segments.
 The annual customer satisfaction survey is a good example; these surveys offer occasional snapshots of customer experiences and expectations.

-Organisations that are customer-centric have buy-in from every department, including the executive team.
+Customer-centric organisations have buy-in from every department, including the executive team.
 They understand that one department is not responsible for great customer service, but relevant information must be provided throughout the organisation to make better decisions.

 Using an experience management system that provides key analytics is essential to getting everyone in the company involved.
 Using an analytics dashboard you can: